This is a story about moving.

 I tried to do the good mommy thing and communicate with my kids about what is going on.
 We have been reading books and reminding them that all of their toys and games and

 crap prized possessions are coming with us.
-We have been letting Mateo be sad and mad about leaving his school, and talking it out with him.
-We have been telling Andreas that we are indeed bringing the video games with us every single day that he asks.
-We have been keeping Olivier and Rosalie occupied despite most of their stuff already being in boxes.
+We have been letting our oldest be sad and mad about leaving his school, and talking it out with him.
+We have been telling our second son that we are indeed bringing the video games with us every single day that he asks.
+We have been keeping the little two occupied despite most of their stuff already being in boxes.

 I didn’t mean to make my little boy think we were all moving away without him, and taking the doors with us, leaving him not only alone, but without toys and a bed AND doors.
 I really didn’t.
 But there I was staring into his dirty little face realizing that he’s never moved before and he has no idea what’s going on.
 I’ve been so focused on my older two boys and their anxiety over a new school, that I kind of figured my little ones would just roll with it.
 Mommy fail.

 So we’ve been talking about how not only are we bringing all the toys and stuff, (but not the doors) – we have also been affirming that we are indeed bringing each and every person in our family as well.
 It’s like an episode of Lilo & Stitch over here.
 Ohana means family and family means nobody gets left behind.
-Including but not limited to Olivier, who has pretty much stopped peeing his pants. (yay!)
+Including but not limited to my 3 year old, who has pretty much stopped peeing his pants. (yay!)

 Now we just need to finish the school year and finish packing and remember not to forget anybody.